 What separates these pads from the rest of the pack is the fact that it is affordable, easy to take with you (very light), and come with sticks too.

 In essence, the kit comes with one 12″ drum pad stand and one four-inch drum pad stand.
 It also includes a set of drumsticks.
 Simply put, it is the best drum set for the traveler.

 I have to say that the Slint Drum Pad Stand Kit is perfect for anyone that is just starting out with the drums.
 It is really cheap for what you get.
 So nothing can really go wrong with this one, and you’ll surely enjoy the sound from this set.

 - Complete drum pad in one unit

 There are many things to consider when buying a drum pad.
 The best drum practice pad should be sturdy, should be able to hold up over time, provide different playing surfaces, have a good sound, have a good feel, have a good design, have a good price, and you need to buy from a brand that has good customer service.

 You can find all of these things in the 5 different drum practice pad reviews described above.

-Our criteria for selecting any of the pads were: They have to have a simple design, very sturdy, good sound, good feel, good stylish design, a good price (obviously), and associated with good customer service.
+Our criteria for selecting any of the pads were: They have to have a simple design, be very sturdy, have good sound, good feel, good stylish design, a good price (obviously), and are associated with good customer service.

 We really liked the Sabian Quiet Tone.
 If you like a multi-pad version, then we advise you to go for the Paxcess.
 Otherwise, you can select any of the three remaining pads based on the price and look.
 Enjoy drumming away.